argonatorUberTF/Uber-Team-Fortress/README.md

 If you suicide after fighting, you will be punished 5 additional frags for denying your opponent their prey.

 Another new combat rule.
 Doing a "cmd beg" in non-survival mode punishes you for teleporting for no purpose to the start spawn to prevent spamming of ammo and once again denying the opponent their prey.

+If you take battle damage and suicide, you will be punished for a total of six points for avoiding a fight.
+If you are at full health you only take 1 point subtraction.

 In survival mode you are not punished for the use of "cmd beg".
 If there are multiple human teams involved, that is for the admin or mod to police abuse.
 It can be set to punish if you were in combat and teleporting to home for no good reason.